sepidabi/python_projectII/README.md

 # Project II codes
-THIS REPOSITORY INCLUDES (for now) THE PYTHON SCRIPTS THAT I AM WRITING FOR MY SECOND PHD PROJECT:The time evolution and oscillations of the Ca II K bright fibrils.
+THIS REPOSITORY INCLUDES (for now) THE PYTHON SCRIPTS THAT I AM WRITING FOR MY SECOND PHD PROJECT: **The time evolution and oscillations of the Ca II K bright fibrils.**

 >Note: We assume here that the cuts across the fibrils have already been defined via crispex.
 So we are picking up from there.
 Also the inversions on the space-time intensity maps of the cuts have been done and stored